 This post may contain affiliate links, please see my disclosure policy to learn more.

 Do you start your day with a fresh, hot cup of coffee?
 If so, you’re in good company.
 Millions of people around the world enjoy a morning cup of coffee to help them wake up and get going.
 But what do you do with the coffee grounds once you’ve finished your drink?
 If you’re like most people, you probably just toss them in the trash.
-However, there are many uses for coffee grounds that go beyond the morning cup!
+However, many uses for Coffee grounds go beyond the morning cup!
 In this post, we will discuss some of the best uses for coffee grounds other than throwing them away.

 Composting is an easy way to turn waste into a valuable resource.
 By adding used coffee grounds to your compost pile, you can enrich the soil in your garden with nitrogen and other beneficial nutrients.
 Composting is a natural, self-sustaining process that transforms organic waste, such as food scraps and yard trimmings, into compost or humus.
 Humus is a dark, nutrient-rich soil amendment that helps improve the texture and structure of soils.
 Composting is an important way to help reduce the amount of solid waste that ends up in landfills, which are filling up quickly.
 If you’re not already composting, start today and add your coffee grounds to the mix!